burtay/burtayIO/README.md

 # burtayIO
 burtayIO is a simpple java class to read small size file.
-More method will be added to clasd.
+<br>More method will be added to class.